polleverywhere/url2png-plus/README.md

 # Url2png::Plus

+Generates URL2PNG urls for Ruby projects and integrations with popular web frameworks, like Rails, Sinatra, etc.

+## Why `url2png-plus` and not `url2png`?

-The `url2png` gem is madness.
-It tries to be compatible with a bunch of different versions of the url2png APIs, which a client doesn't need to worry about.
-Its also insecure out of the box by using the `http` protocol, and makes configuring the protocol to `https` very difficult.
+The `url2png` gem is way more complicated than it needs to be:

+1. It tries to be compatible with a bunch of different versions of the url2png HTTP APIs.
+The client shouldn't worry about this, at least I can't rationalize it.

+2. Its insecure out of the box by using the `http` protocol.
+Configuring the protocol is difficult because the base URL is a "magic string" inside the gem.

+3. The project has roughly 1,000 LOC.
+This project has 40 LOC.
+That doesn't mean much, but it is less stuff that can break.

-This gem only attempts to integrate with the most recent version of URL2PNG, which is v6 at the time of this writing, and otherwise stay out of the way.
+This gem only attempts to integrate with the most recent version of URL2PNG, which is v6 at the time of this writing.
+If URL2PNG upgrades their APIs, this client will be updated to use the new API without any attempt to remain compatible with the old APIs.
+That burden will be put on using an older version of the gem.

 ## Installation